International-Data-Spaces-Association/idsa/README.md

 -   [IDSA at a Glance](#IDSA-at-a-Glance)
 -   [How to Contribute?](#How-to-Contribute?)
 -   [Management of Releases & License](#Management-of-Releases-&-License)

+## :blue_book: IDS Reference Architecture Model (IDS RAM) <a name="IDS-RAM"></a>
+The [IDS RAM](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) is the beating heart of the IDS — it comprises the standards for secure and sovereign data exchange, certification and governance for across Europe and around the world.
+It is the blueprint for trustworthy data-driven ecosystems that promote data-sharing.

+Since the release of v4.0, IDS RAM is available on [Github](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) and -as always- open for contributions.
+You are warmly invited to start contributing by checking the [contribution rules here](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/blob/main/CONTRIBUTING.md) and/or [check the list of existing issues](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues).

+You may also find the [previous version (v3.0) here](IDS-Reference-Architecture-Model-3.0-2019.pdf) in PDF format.

 ## :globe_with_meridians: IDS-G <a name="IDS-G"></a>